thrkll/reykjavik-weather-bot/README.md

 # 	reykjavik-weather-bot

-A simple Telegram bot in Python that tells the latest weather observations for Reykjavík.
+Telegram bot that tells the latest weather observations for Reykjavík.

 ## Features